 When to change your frying oil?

 One of the most important parts of using frying oil is knowing when it’s time to discard it.
 The most obvious signs are the oil changing colour and becoming dark.
 The food’s taste and appearance also start to suffer, but by then it’s too late!

-Regular testing will show you when your oil is getting close to the end of its useful life - long before it has a chance to ruin your customers’ well-earned meals.
-Testing can be as simple as using our Prep Sticks and comparing them with the Prep colour chart.
+Regular testing will show you when your oil is getting close to the end of its useful life – long before it has a chance to ruin your customers’ well-earned meals.
+By implementing Prep frying oil management support, testing can be as simple as using our Prep Sticks and comparing them with the Prep colour chart.

 Acrylamide is a naturally occurring chemical substance, formed by a reaction between amino acids and sugars.